-In evaluating the candidate's research and scholarship, the CEC will consider the nature and quality of its contribution to the candidate's field, the Political Science Department, and the mission of the College.
+In evaluating the candidate's research and scholarship, the CEC will consider the nature and quality of its contribution to the candidate's field, the PoliticalScience discipline, and the mission of the College.
 We expect candidates for tenure and/or promotion to Associate Professor to present evidence of a continuing pattern of intellectual contributions covering their years of service at Rollins College.
 At a minimum, the Department expects the candidate to produce scholarship that earns a total of 5 points from the table below.
 Furthermore, the Department expects that at least 3 of the 5 points are achieved through a peer-reviewed publication, excluding 1 point publications.
-Finally, at least 3 points must be earned while the candidate is at Rollins and we will only accept peer-reviewed publications within two years prior to the candidate coming to Rollins.
+Finally, at least 3 points must be earned while the candidate is at Rollins, including at least one publication from the two, three or five point categories, and we will only accept peer-reviewed publications within two years prior to the candidate coming to Rollins.

 Rollins College has higher expectations for candidates for promotion to Full Professor.
 The rank of Professor should be bestowed only on those individuals with an established reputation of scholarly excellence as evidenced through a continuing record of publication, and who appear likely to maintain that reputation in the future.
-It is necessary, but not sufficient, that candidates for promotion to Full Professor present evidence of scholarly excellence by earning at least six more equivalent points from the table below, beyond those presented for the tenure review.
-At least four of the six points must accrue from the two, three or five point categories.
-In the case of candidates appointed with advanced standing, they must earn at least 11 points from the table below, seven of which are from the two, three and five point categories and including at least two points earned while at Rollins.
+It is necessary, but not sufficient, that candidates for promotion to Full Professor present evidence of scholarly excellence by earning at least ten more equivalent points from the table below, beyond those presented for the tenure review.
+At least six of the six points must accrue from the two, three or five point categories.
+In the case of candidates appointed with advanced standing, they must earn at least 10 points from the table below, six of which are from the two, three and five point categories and including at least six points earned while at Rollins, four of which are from the two, three and five point categories.